better-friend/better-friend-server/README.md

 	Description: ""
 }
 ```
+#### To get an array dates from the username with the category, use:

+axios.get(URL/api/dates/:username/:category)

-axios.get(URL/api/dates/:username/:category) -> returns an array of dates with the category Category.
+#### To get an array of dates from the username with the relationship type, use:

 axio.get(URL/api/dates/:username/:relationship) -> returns an array of dates by your relationship with the person

+#### To get an array of dates from the specific person, use:

 axios.get(URL/api/dates/:username/:person) -> returns the dates corresponding to the person

-axios.post(URL/api/dates/:username, date) -> inserts the date with the following JSON data structure, and returns a JSON object indicating success or error of posting.
+#### To insert a date with the username, with the JSON object date, use:

+axios.post(URL/api/dates/:username, date)

 ```
 {